© Unofficial Royalty 2024

 October 30, 1892 – Death of Queen Olga of Württemberg, born Grand Duchess Olga Nikolaevna of Russia, wife of King Karl I of Württemberg, at Schloss Friedrichshafen in Friedrichshafen, Kingdom of Württemberg, now in Baden-Württemberg, Germany; buried at the Old Castle in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany

 Olga was the daughter of Nicholas I, Emperor of All Russia and Princess Charlotte of Prussia.
 In 1846, she married the future King Karl I of Württemberg.
-They had no children of their own but took in Olga’s niece, Grand Duchess Vera Konstantinovna, the daughter of Olga’s brother Konstantin, whom they later formally adopted.
-From the time she arrived in Württemberg, Olga threw herself into charity work, focusing on the education of girls, and helping wounded soldiers and handicapped people.
+They had no children but took in Olga’s niece, Grand Duchess Vera Konstantinovna, the daughter of Olga’s brother Konstantin, and later formally adopted Vera.
+From the time she arrived in Württemberg, Olga threw herself into charity work, focusing on the education of girls and helping wounded soldiers and handicapped people.
 Just a year after her husband’s death, Olga died at the age of 70.

 Unofficial Royalty: Olga Nikolaevna of Russia, Queen of Württemberg